 The United States brought the second largest team in its history to Tokyo 2020

-HOUSTON (USA), July 19 (EFE).
-The United States Olympic team has confirmed the official presence of the 613 athletes who will compete in the Tokyo 2020 Summer Games starting this weekend, the second largest in its history.
+The US Olympic team has confirmed the official presence of the 613 athletes who will compete in the Tokyo 2020 Summer Games starting this weekend, the second-largest attendance in its history.

 Although it is expected that when the Games conclude, the number of athletes will have increased to 627 due to rules allowing states to substitute substitutes for different team events.